Stripe Payment Gateway Integration using PHP

 <script src="./assets/js/card.js"></script>

 On submitting the card details, the entered data will be validated on the client-side.
-Once the validation returns true, then the card details will be sent to the get Stripe server to get a token.
-The Stripe API will return the token and it will be added to the payment form fields using Stripe ResponseHandler.
-This is the most welcoming feature of the Stripe payment handling card details and validation with Stripe server via JavaScript.
+Once the validation returns true, the card details will be sent to the get Stripe server to get a token.
+The Stripe API will return the token and be added to the payment form fields using Stripe ResponseHandler.
+This is the most welcoming feature of the Stripe payment handling card details and validation with the Stripe server via JavaScript.

 var stripeKey = document.querySelector('#payment-box').dataset.consumerKey;